francescoopiccoli/MLBio_project/README.md

 python boris-rq.py
 ```

 This script should generate a folder structure `output-boris-rq/ten-fold-crossvalidation` inside `research-questions`.
 It will contain the logs of each fold, for each model, as well as the saved weights after 50 epochs for each fold.
-When the crossvalidation ends, it generates statistics and plots that can be found in the report, namely:
+When the crossvalidation ends, it generates statistics and displays the plots that can be found in the report.
+Here is the total output of running the script:

 - Histogram and PDF of fold differences
 - Mean, STD, median and skew of fold differences